marissawyl/SQL-Python-Projects/Project_1_RFM_Revenue_Margin_Analysis/README.md

 Prioritize retention through loyalty programs, exclusive offers, or premium benefits, as losing even a small number of these customers would have a strong revenue impact.
 - Mid-Value Segments (Potential Loyalists & Need Attention):
 Focus on upsell and engagement strategies to move these customers into higher-value segments, as they represent the biggest growth opportunity.
-- Low-Value / At-Risk Segments:
+- At-Risk Segments:
-Use targeted re-engagement or cost-efficient promotions to improve activity, while carefully managing marketing spend due to lower revenue return.
+Use targeted re-engagement campaigns and personalized incentives to bring at-risk customers back, protecting revenue that could be lost if they churn.
 - Overall, shifting customers up the RFM ladder is likely to be more impactful than acquiring new low-value customers.

 ### Q2.
 How are recency, frequency, and monetary value distributed across customers?